farhansadidzihan/farhansadidzihan/README.md

 - 👨‍💻 All of my projects are available at https://github.com/farhansadidzihan

-- 🎯 Goals: I want to be a great entrepreneur
+- 🎯 My Goal is to be a great entrepreneur

 - ⚡My Mission is to get better every day and create a worldwide impact